helidon-io/helidon/DEV-GUIDELINES.md

 # Configuration and programmatic API
 1. **Everything that can be done using config, must be possible using programmatic approach through builders**
+    1. Exceptions:
+        1. CDI components configured from a CDI Extension (we still have support for explicitly defining the extension in Server Builder)
 1. Everything that can be done using builders should be possible also using configuration, except for cases that would mandate usage of reflection (such an exception may be configuration of Routing in WebServer - nevertheless we still may support it (emphasis on "may" rather than "should"), or configuration of security for Jersey resources)